"The best lecture we have had in 33 years of our Society."

 The Other Side: Counter memorials - Germany’s post-WW2 culture of apology and atonement

-With her Anglo-German roots, artistic background and years of research, Angela is in an ideal position to give insights into Germany’s fascinating and on-going efforts to find artistic forms for the remembrance of the victims of one of history’s darkest periods.
+Angela’s Anglo-German roots, artistic background and years of research put her in an ideal position to give insights into Germany’s on-going efforts to face and learn from its dark past.

 “Thank you so much for giving us such an outstanding insight into your subject on German WW2 memorials.
 I have rarely felt such intense attention to the speaker from an audience.
 You could tell from the atmosphere in the room at the end of your talk that it was exceptional.
 I have had comments from many members praising your presentation and the way in which you drew us into the subject with such clarity and honesty.
 You really opened our eyes and understanding to an aspect of German culture so different from that of the UK to the heritage of WW2.”